Please choose a section by clicking

 Much sought after as only 500 copies were printed, ★★★

 (Interesting small book on contemporary smoking.
-Some photos) ★★
+Some good photos too) ★★

 And for those who, like me, are tired of watching the misrepresentations too often